pymeasure/pyleco/GETTING_STARTED.md

 #### Start / Stop a Task

-Now we have our three servers (Coordinator, proxy_server, Starter) up and running, but the task is not yet started.
+Now we have our three servers (Coordinator, DataCoordinator, Starter) up and running, but the task is not yet started.
 In order to start a task, we have to tell the Starter to do so.
 The easiest way is to use the [`StarterDirector`](pyleco/directors/starter_director.py) (found in the `directors` directory) in a python console or script:

 ```python
 from pyleco.directors.starter_director import StarterDirector
 director = StarterDirector(actor="starter")